What should I do if I have trouble paying my rent?

 Who shall I contact

-If your difficulty in paying rent and expenses is added to at least one other unpaid debt, you can file debt overhang.
+If your difficulties in paying rent and expenses are added to at least one other outstanding debt, you can file a debt distress report.

 Who can help me?